Geometry and reference spaces in WebXR

 XRRigidTransform to shift the objects to the correct position relative to the effective origin.

-Some XR devices simply can't be made to support a given experience, despite the efforts the API goes to to make up for any missing capabilities.
-For example, there's simply no way for a basic headset such as a GearVR device to be made to work in an app that requires support for allowing the user to walk around the environment by tracking their real-world movements.
+Some XR devices can't be made to support a given experience, despite the efforts the API goes to in order to make up for any missing capabilities.
+For example, there's no way for a basic headset such as a GearVR device to be made to work in an app that requires support for allowing the user to walk around the environment by tracking their real-world movements.

 To support progressive enhancement—and thus broaden the availability of your app or site—you should choose a reference space that offers the lowest amount of functionality needed, or provide a fallback mechanism that detects failed attempts to obtain reference spaces and tries again with a less powerful alternative.